 =INDEX('3.
 Creating a Mini Search Bar with INDEX and MATCH'!B3:C11, MATCH(E3, B3:B11, 0), 2)

 Multi-criteria searches with INDEX and MATCH enable more precise data retrieval by considering multiple conditions.
+You can use INDEX and MATCH to perform lookups and match data based on multiple criteria, allowing you to filter data vertically, horizontally, or both for greater accuracy.
 Combine MATCH with nested IF or CHOOSE functions to evaluate several criteria.

-For instance, we want to find the quantity of iPhone 13 Pro model from 2021 in the item's list.
-Let's use the formula:
+For instance, we want to find the quantity of iPhone 13 Pro models from 2021 in the item list.
+Let’s use the formula:

 =INDEX(C3:C11, MATCH(1, (F3=B3:B11) * (G3=D3:D11), 0))